 2. 8 credits at NCEA Level 1 in English (4 in reading, 4 in writing)

 3. A minimum of 3 years secondary education

-4. Be at least 16 years old by the time the programme begins
+4. Be 16 years old by the time the programme starts

-5. If English is your second language, you will need one or more of the following:
+5. If English is not your first language, you will need one or more of the following:

 - Have achieved NCEA Level 3 and New Zealand University entrance

 - Be able to provide evidence you satisfy our criteria for existing English proficiency